Overview of the College of Engineering & Information Sciences

 » Learn more about career education at DeVry University.

 DeVry University works with engineering, computer, and technology leaders to design programs that produce graduates who meet their needs.
-Compared to other computer and engineering schools' degree programs, we provide students not only with communications and teamwork skills but also with more of the computer applications and systems integration skills that today's employers seek.
+DeVry provides students not only with communication and teamwork skills but also with more of the computer applications and systems integration skills that today's employers seek.

 » Hear from real students and real faculty about how DeVry University prepares its students for the real world on DVU Tube.